-The day before its grand premier, the Joliet Herald News described it:
+The day before its grand premiere, the Joliet Herald News described it:

 The Royal Theatre Company leased the operation of the theatre to Great States Theatre, Inc; however, the property itself remained under the control and direction of the Rubens brothers.

 On its opening night, theatre-goers paid 50 cents to see the silent movie “Mademoiselle Modiste.”
 As they entered, they were amazed as they viewed the inner lobby, styled after the Hall of Mirrors in the Palace of Versailles and the dome in the rotunda, reminiscent of the Pantheon in Rome, with one of the largest, hand-cut crystal chandeliers in the country.
 The arch between the esplanade and rotunda area was carefully copied from the Arc de Triomphe in Paris.